EckertLab/protocols/DNA_library_prep_(parchman).md

     * 360μL ultrapure H<sub>2</sub>O

 **_Making 100μL of 10mM dNTP mix for Master Mix III_**
 This is enough for all three tubes of MM3 needed.
 Once made, store in -20°C freezer.
+Always label with made-on date, dNTPs will expire in time.
   * Label a 1.5mL microcentrifuge tube with "**dNTP Mix**"
   * Into it pipette:
     * 2.5μL of each 100mM dNTP (A, C, T, G)
     * 90μL ultrapure H<sub>2</sub>O

 **_Making Master Mix III for PCR (125% if what you will need)_**
   * You will need to make 3 tubes of this Master Mix for the two 96 well plates.
 Once made, store in -20°C refridgerator.
+Always label with made-on date, dNTPs and polymerase will expire in time.
   * Label 3 microcentrifuge vials with MM3 on lid AND side of vial.
 Into each place:
     * 773.6μL ultrapure H2O (770μL + 3.6μL)
     * 320μL 5X Iproof HF Buffer (green vial)